Project

 • comparative mini cases of novel social innovation policy instruments

 3. The diffusion of social innovations beyond their initial local contexts of ideation often requires other mechanisms than those known from the diffusion of profit-oriented product, process, and service innovations.
-R&I policies need to explore additional intervention points and mechanisms to foster the generalisation of social innovations for societal challenges, often as part of novel systemic configurations of social, organisational, technological, and behavioural changes ('system innovations').
+R&I policies need to explore additional intervention points and mechanisms.

 4. Transformation pathways together with the underlying generalisation processes require high levels of reflexivity in order to be adapted along the path.
 Strategic intelligence, spaces for reflection, and iterative, interactive learning processes are needed in order to adjust problem understanding and possible solutions as part of a truly "agile" R&I policies for social innovation